 You need a chef hat to look like a pro while you stir up some fun.
-Next to the stage in Hollywood Land, your tadpoles can color their own free chef hat and decorate it with food stickers.
+Your tadpoles can color their own free chef hat in Hollywood Land and decorate it with food stickers.

 Be sure to check the entertainment calendar for live festival music.
 There is a main Palisades Stage at Paradise Park in front of the water with some cool beats to enjoy while you dine, and some smaller musical entertainment at the Paradise Garden Bandstand.

 The Disney California Adventure Food and Wine Festival 2020 offers many opportunities for exclusive and exquisite culinary adventures.
 There are a number of dinners, seminars and tastings that you can reserve if you are over 21.
 Each course has a fee in addition to the cost of park admission for the day.
-Here's a look at the offerings in 2019, and we will hope that some of them will be served as "leftovers" in 2020!
+Tickets are on sale now for several 2020 events!

 Enjoy Beer, Wine and Mixology Seminars